lisamelton/video_transcoding/README.md

 #### Reducing output size

-If reducing output size is more important to you than quality, use the `--small` option:
+If reducing output size is more important to you than a possible loss in quality, use the `--small` option:

     transcode-video --small "/path/to/Movie.mkv"